 I originally just wrote A is for Activist for my son.
 I thought I was just going to print a couple dozen of then and share them with friends, but it turns out there are a lot more of us out there then I realized.
 So now it’s a best seller published by Seven Stories Press/Triangle Square and has been translated into multiple languages.
 Since then I have written (and illustrated) three more books: Counting on Community, My Night in the Planetarium, and The Wedding Portrait—all social social justice-themed children’s books (more on my site here).
 My main focus on this site it to highlight the visual angle of social justice children’s books.
 After all, they’re not picture books without pictures.

 I was born and raised in Oakland, California, where I’m now raising my kids who are 3rd generation born and raised in Oakland, and 4th generation Oaklanders.
 Going to working class Oakland public schools in the 1980’s and 1990’s had a big impact on my consciousness and worldview.
-That experience, and a handful of others as a multiracial youth navigating the world are probably what makes me me.
+That experience, and a handful of others as a mixed Asian, Black, white, and Native youth navigating the world are probably what makes me me.

 I’ve worked for racial justice nonprofit organizations since 2002.
 I’ve freelanced and worked independently as a visual artist since before that.
 My passion for amplifying the beauty and dignity of people of color led me to reclaim a childhood dream to make children’s books.
 After training and working in publishing, I started Blood Orange Press in 2011.
-Our first book was released in 2013.
+Our first book, Oh, Oh, Baby Boy, was released in 2013.

 Managing the tenuous and exhausting balance of working full time, being a mom, and having a small publishing company on the side have led me to slow down, say yes to what really matters, and at least in my mind, be an artist again.

-I am the author and illustrator of Furqan’s First Flat Top, and illustrator of a number of other children’s books, including One of a Kind like me, I am Sausal Creek, and A Bean and Cheese Taco Birthday.
+I am the author and illustrator of Furqan’s First Flat Top, and illustrator of a number of other children’s books, including One of a Kind like me, I am Sausal Creek, A Bean and Cheese Taco Birthday, and I contributed to 13 Ways of Looking at a Black Boy.
 I was born in Oakland, California and raised all across the Bay Area.
 I’m a visual artist, father, and a husband who employs the use of illustration, public art, and storytelling to tell tales.
 These tales manifest in a variety of forms and they reflect my cultural background, dreams, and political / personal beliefs.
 My motivation to do what I do is to unearth beautiful and un-told stories, to be a positive and nurturing influence on my son, and to honor my ancestors and family who worked so hard for me to be here.
 I love music, nerdy things, and can get along well with most people.
 I seek fun, ice cream, and justice.

 I’m also a co-founder of The Trust Your Struggle Collective, a contributor to Rad Dad, and the founder of Come Bien Books.